sentry-demos/kubernetes/README.md

 # Overview
-This is not a Sentry Kubernetes SDK / designed for K8.

-This is a demo implementation of the SEntry Python SDK that passes a Kubernetes Event object to the Sentry Python SDK for sending as an Sentry Event to Sentry.

-There's logic built into the python here [getsentry/sentry-kubernetes/sentry-kubernetes.py](https://github.com/getsentry/sentry-kubernetes/blob/master/sentry-kubernetes.py) for evaluating the K8 Event as an exception or not, and you can run this python in a kubernetes pod using [hub.docker getsentry/sentry-kubernetes](https://hub.docker.com/r/getsentry/sentry-kubernetes), which is what this demo will focus on.

-There's a python loop watching the Kubernetes Stream/Log [Events](https://www.bluematador.com/blog/kubernetes-events-explained) using Sentry.
-[Log](https://kubernetes.io/docs/concepts/cluster-administration/logging/).
+1. This demo involves running 2 kubernetes pods.
+2. The first pod requests too many resources (CPU/RAM) from the K8 cluster, and thus causes an error that gets sent into the Kubernetes Steam/log of Events
+3. The second pod uses the Sentry Python SDK to capture this error from the Kubernetes Stream and send it as a Event to Sentry.io
+4. Docker Images and yaml's are used for both of these pods.
+If you want to see or update the python source code for the second pod, see https://github.com/getsentry/sentry-kubernetes/blob/master/sentry-kubernetes.py

+**NOTE** sentry-kubernetes.py "watches"/consumes the Kubernetes Stream and has logic for evaluating if it's something benign (ignorable) or errorneous/problematic, in which case it will pass to Sentry's `capture_message` method which will send it to Sentry.io.
+The docker image that will run this sentry-kuernetes.py is here [hub.docker getsentry/sentry-kubernetes](https://hub.docker.com/r/getsentry/sentry-kubernetes)

+**NOTE** - Don't let the power of Capture Message stop here.
+You can use it in any major language or framework as it's available in all of our [SDK's](http://sentry.io/platforms).

-You can define any arbitrary piece of data to sentry's `capture_message` function for sending to Sentry.io as an Event.
+**NOTE** - You can define any arbitrary piece of data to sentry's `capture_message` function for sending to Sentry.io as an Event.
+This helps add extra information context to your overall tech stack, in addition to the usual places where you use Sentry (REST API's, front-end Javascript).
+This demo **exemplifies** this power/visibility by using it with Kubernetes.

-The code is in a docker image which you can run as a container.
-This is the python code it uses [getsentry/sentry-kubernetes](https://github.com/getsentry/sentry-kubernetes) and this is the docker image that this repo will instruct you to use. [hub.docker getsentry/sentry-kubernetes](https://hub.docker.com/r/getsentry/sentry-kubernetes)

-It's a method that comes with every Sentry SDK for 'Capruring a Message' which takes any arbitrary piece of data you pass it.
-So this repo is in Python but you could do something else.
-Attention give to `serviceaccounts` clsuterroles, as this would prevent communication from sentry kubernetes pod from accessing kuberentes stream.
+...Attention give to `serviceaccounts` clsuterroles, as this would prevent communication from sentry kubernetes pod from accessing kuberentes stream.

-The power of Capture Message lives across all Sentry SDK's and **exemplifies** the power to let you decide what's errorneous, extra information to enhance the context...

 #### How this demo works
 Kubernetes Pod 1 - emits errors (by trying to use too much CPU)